Ordering · 6 min read

 Everyone — owners, runners, kitchen staff.

-Orders that do not finish end as cancelled — by the customer, by staff, or because they could not be fulfilled.
-Always record a reason; the customer sees it on their tracking page, and Reports track your cancellation rate as a separate metric.
+Orders that do not finish end as cancelled — by the guest, by staff, or because they could not be fulfilled.
+The cancelled state removes the order from the active flow and records the reason.
+The guest sees that reason on their tracking page, and Reports track your cancellation rate as a separate metric.

 How status changes happen

-Status only changes when a staff member taps the next state on the order card — there is no auto-advance, so a forgotten "ready" order stays in that column until someone notices.
-For dine-in and takeaway, the typical path is new → preparing → ready → completed; out-for-delivery is meaningful mainly for carside, where the walk to the car is its own step.
+The flow is designed to move forward in order so nothing gets lost.
+Status changes when a staff member taps the next state on the order card — there is no auto-advance, so a forgotten "ready" order stays in that column until someone notices.

-In kitchen mode, item-level progress drives the order forward: starting the first item moves a new order to preparing, and marking the final item ready moves the whole order into the ready queue automatically.
+In kitchen mode, item-level progress drives the order forward: starting the first item moves a placed order to preparing, and marking the final item ready moves the whole order into the ready queue automatically.
+Completing in the kitchen is what releases the order to the runner.

-- Every order has a permanent URL the customer can bookmark and return to.
+- Every order has a permanent URL the guest can bookmark and return to.

 - A tap-to-dial phone number connects them to the branch for questions.